mightyblue01/kafka-etl-app/README.md

 Timezone conversion logic is generic and can handle any local timezone to UTC conversion.
 Any messages with missing key "myTimestamp" or with invalid timestamp are dropped.

+### Quickstart
+1. Download source code and execute the script "verify_etl_app.sh" from a terminal inside source code root directory.
+2. Compare resulting output file "processed_messages.txt" with input file "resources/sample_messages.txt".
+   All the message in the input file will be appropriately processed with converted timezone (UTC).
+Invalid messages will be dropped.

+For further information on the setup and other details, please refer to the following sections-

 ### Setup steps
 1. First step is to download this source code to a local directory.
 Also, please make sure that local system has docker installed and system is connected to the internet.
-In a real production environment, all the necessary libraries will be downloaded from pre built local artifactory as the corporate firewalls will block internet connectivity.
+In a real production environment, all the necessary libraries will be downloaded from pre-built local artifactory as the corporate firewalls will block internet connectivity.
 However, for this use case, we assume that this is a sandbox environment where internet access is allowed.
 2. Open a terminal window at the source code directory created in step 1 and execute the